How to Change the Oil in Your Motorcycle

 - Rags or cloths

-Before you begin, there are a few simple preparation steps that can help make your oil change more straightforward.
+Before you begin, there are a few simple preparation steps that can make your oil change more straightforward.

 - Wear protective gear - such as gloves and eye protection.

-Step 1: Loosen and Remove the Drain Plug
+Step 1: Loosen and remove the drain plug

-Step 2: Remove the Oil Filter
+Step 2: Remove the oil filter

 A motorcycle’s oil filter is usually located on the side or bottom of the engine.
-Before you go any further, place the drain tray underneath the filter once you have identified it.
+Place the drain tray underneath the filter once you have identified it.
+You will usually need a specific oil filter wrench to remove the filter from the motorcycle.

-Step 3: Drain the Oil
+Step 3: Drain the oil

 Allow the oil to drain completely.
 This will usually take several minutes.

-Step 4: Clean the Drain Plug and Filter Mounting Surface
+Step 4: Clean the drain plug and filter mounting surface

 Use a rag to remove any dirt, debris or old gasket material from the area and the plug.

-Step 5: Install the New Oil Filter
+Step 5: Install the new oil filter

 Use a thin coat of fresh oil to lubricate the gasket before putting the new filter into place.
+Tighten the new filter to the manufacturer’s recommendations with your fingers and the wrench.

-Step 6: Replace the Drain Washer and Plug
+Step 6: Replace the drain washer and plug

 Put the drain washer in place and start tightening the plug by hand to avoid cross-threading.

-Step 7: Add New Oil
+Step 7: Add new oil

-Use the funnel to add the new oil to the reservoir.
+Check your owner’s manual to see how much oil to add and use the funnel to add the new oil to the reservoir.

-Once you have added new oil.
-Start up the motorcycle and run it for a few minutes to give the new oil a chance to be distributed through the engine.
+Once you have added new oil, start up the motorcycle and run it for a few minutes to give the new oil a chance to be distributed through the engine.

-Step 8: Check the Oil Level
+Step 8: Check the oil level

 Once the engine has cooled again, check the oil level with the dipstick to make sure it’s within the recommended min/max range.